crillab/metrics/docs/md/wallet.md

 ### The Classical Analysis Object

-To create a new analysis, we only need to import the *Wallet* module and instantiate a new Analysis object with the path to the YAML configuration file:
+To create a new analysis, you only need to import the `Analysis` class from *Wallet* module and instantiate a new `Analysis` object with the path to the YAML configuration file:

 ```python
 from metrics.wallet import Analysis